 - What benefits does the activity offer toward my current or future credential-related career goals?

 ABV, CFF, CITP and PFS credential holders must complete a minimum 10 hours of structured learning to meet the professional development renewal requirements.
-If you have questions about the different types of learning opportunities, please review the glossary or call Member Service at 1.888.777.7077.
+If you have questions about the different types of learning opportunities, please call Member Service at 1.888.777.7077.

 No. You are not required to have unstructured learning hours, but we encourage you to check out the glossary and discover what types of learning and professional development activities qualify toward meeting the new professional development requirement.